tooledesign/F0069-Calbike/osm_editing.md

 [image]

 Navigate the map to the area you wish to download and draw a rectangle around it.
 JOSM will automatically download this data for you.
-At this point, you will want to save the data as an .osm file on your machine.
-This will allow you to work on local data and will also make it easy to create a copy for when you're ready to work on the planned network.
+You can download new data at any point by repeating this process.

 ## Editing OSM

+#### Basic Editing

 OSM is based on a key=value scheme.
 Each key=value pair is called a tag.
 When you edit OSM, your work will be to add or edit tags on the transportation network to accurately reflect conditions for bicycling.

+[image]

 To edit a tag on an individual feature, you can simply click on the feature to select it.
 The interface will show a list of tags.
 If you're editing an existing